December 14, Reading 1 – Ezra 10

 “The hand of our God was on us, and he delivered us from the hand of the enemy …”

-As we reflect God’s faithfulness in our own words and thoughts and deeds, so He continues to be faithful!
+As we work to show God’s faithfulness in our own words and thoughts and deeds, so He continues to be faithful.

 Look at the outworking in this passage of what it means to trust in the Lord.
-Read and think about Ezra’s behaviour and how he interacts with our God and with those who were around him.
+We can read and think about Ezra’s behaviour and how he interacts with our God and with those who were around him.

-Praise God for His faithfulness to us His people – generation through generation!
+Praise God for His faithfulness without end to us His people – generation after generation!

 * Holy God,